Did you know that plants make you happier?

 Gardening indoors allows you to completely control the environment.
 This means you can grow almost any type of plant and you can grow them year round.
 Furthermore, you can grow your own plants, even if you do not have a yard or any outdoor space.
-The only additional equipment you might need are grow lights, but you could even just use regular light bulbs.

 In short, indoor gardening allows all of us to enjoy the many benefits of tending to plants.

 Not only does indoor gardening have many benefits, it is also cheap and easy.
 But back to the benefits.
 We’ve put together a list of 6 of the biggest ones.
 By the time you get to the end you’ll be wondering why you haven’t yet started your indoor garden!